Nandaka/PixivUtil2/readme.txt

                        first).
 verifyimage     ==> Do image and zip checking after download.
 Set the value to
                     True to enable.
+writeUrlInDescription ==> Write all url found in the image description to a text
+			  file.
+Set to True to enable.
+The list will be saved to to the application folder as url_list_<timestamp>.txt

 =================================================================================
 = list.txt Format                                                               =